e-kwsm/nwchem-wiki/FCIDUMP.md

 # FCIDUMP

-The FCIDUMP module write the 1-electron and 2-electron integrals to disk folllowing the format specified in the paper
+The FCIDUMP module write the 1-electron and 2-electron integrals to disk following the format specified in the paper
 P.J.
 Knowles, N.C.
 Handy,
 *Computer Physics Communications* **54**, 75-83 (1989).
 [DOI:10.1016/0010-4655(89)90033-7](https://doi.org/10.1016/0010-4655(89)90033-7)